-- 11.3.1 Data mining capable of validating, trending and querying Claims paid on behalf of Medicaid Members in an effort to identify FWA; - 11.3.2 Provider reviews; - 11.3.3 Quality Assurance/utilization reviews of hospital Providers.
-The CONTRACTOR must have programs for Quality Assurances which provide both pre-payment and post payment review of hospital services, including a program for Prior Authorizations of inpatient, hospital stays, and surgeries; - 11.3.4 Pharmacy audits or reviews, if conducted by the CONTRACTOR and/or its designees, such as a Pharmacy Benefits Manager (PBM), to determine compliance with the Contractor's Pharmacy Benefits program;
+- 11.3.1 Data mining capable of validating, trending and querying claims paid on behalf of Medicaid Members in an effort to identify FWA; - 11.3.2 Provider reviews; - 11.3.3 Quality assurance/utilization reviews of hospital Providers.
+The CONTRACTOR shall have programs for quality assurances which provide both prepayment and post payment review of hospital services, including a program for prior authorizations of inpatient, hospital stays, and surgeries;

-- 11.3.5 Automated pre-payment Claims edits designed to ensure proper payment of Claims and prevent fraudulent Claims; - 11.3.6 Provider pre-payment review process; - 11.3.7 Reports of Provider profiling and Credentialing used to aid program and payment integrity reviews; - 11.3.8 References in Provider and Member materials regarding how to report Fraud and Abuse referrals. - 11.4 Reviews and Investigations - 11.4.1 For purposes of this Section, the phrase "the Department or its "designees" may include, but shall not be limited to CMS, United States Department of Health and Human Services (DHHS), OIG, RAC, UPIC, SCAG and any other appropriate law enforcement entity. - 11.4.2 The CONTRACTOR shall conduct post payment review and recovery activities for FWA activities with respect to provider payments made under the Medicaid Program not to exceed three (3) years from the last adjudication date of the Claim unless the CONTRACTOR requests and receives written permission from the Bureau of Program Integrity to extend the recovery period. - 11.4.2.1 The CONTRACTOR shall conduct a minimum number of Program Integrity related Provider on-site reviews per State Fiscal Year as established in the Managed Care Process and Procedure Manual. - 11.4.2.2 During a review, the Provider is required to submit all requested records by the deadline given by the CONTRACTOR and in accordance with the Managed Care Process and Procedure Manual. - 11.4.3 Vetting Forms will be sent to the CONTRACTOR for provider reviews conducted by the Department resulting in an overpayment to be collected from the provider.
-The Department or its designees may at any time, and for any disclosed or undisclosed reason, initiate a review and/or investigation of any Claims received by the CONTRACTOR for adjudication.
-Such review may include, but shall not be limited to, Member interviews, Provider interviews including owners, officers and managing employees, Provider's non-management employee interviews, collection of original records, collection or copying of electronic and/or hardcopy records, access to electronic audit trails, verification of Provider and employee credentials including any required licenses. - 11.4.3.1 For purposes of this Section, "record" shall mean any document or electronically stored information including writings, drawings, graphs, charts, photographs, sound recordings, images, and other data or data compilations, stored in any medium from which information can be obtained either directly or, if necessary, after translation by the entity into a reasonably usable form.
+- 11.3.4 Pharmacy audits or reviews, if conducted by the CONTRACTOR and/or its designees, such as a Pharmacy Benefits Manager (PBM), to determine compliance with the Contractor's Pharmacy Benefits program; - 11.3.5 Automated prepayment claims edits designed to ensure proper payment of claims and prevent fraudulent claims; - 11.3.6 Provider prepayment review process; - 11.3.7 Reports of Provider profiling and credentialing used to aid program and payment integrity reviews; - 11.3.8 References in Provider and Member materials regarding how to report fraud and abuse referrals. - 11.4 Reviews and Investigations - 11.4.1 The CONTRACTOR shall conduct post payment review and recovery activities for the purposes of FWA activities with respect to provider payments made under the Medicaid Program.
+These activities shall not to exceed three (3) years from the last adjudication date of the claim unless the CONTRACTOR requests and receives written permission from PI to extend the recovery period. - 11.4.1.1 The CONTRACTOR shall conduct a minimum number of program integrity related Provider onsite reviews per State Fiscal Year as established in the Managed Care Process and Procedure Manual. - During a review, the Provider is required to submit all requested records by the deadline given by the CONTRACTOR and in accordance with the Managed Care Process and Procedure Manual. - 11.4.2 Vetting Forms shall be sent to the CONTRACTOR for provider reviews conducted by the Department resulting in an overpayment to be collected from the provider.
+The Department or its designees may at any time, and for any disclosed or undisclosed reason, initiate a review and/or investigation of any claims received by the CONTRACTOR for adjudication.
+Such review may include, but shall not be limited to, Member interviews, Provider interviews including owners, officers and managing employees, Provider's non-management employee interviews, collection of original records, collection or copying of electronic and/or hardcopy records, access to electronic audit trails, verification of Provider and employee credentials including any required licenses. - 11.4.2.1 For purposes of this Section, "record" shall mean any document or electronically stored information including writings, drawings, graphs, charts, photographs, sound recordings, images, and other data or data compilations, stored in any medium from which information can be obtained either directly or, if necessary, after translation by the entity into a reasonably usable form.